hyc1230/hyc1230/README.md

 ### Let's get started

-I'm Yangcheng He, hyc1230 for short, a junior high school student in Shenzhen.
+I'm Yangcheng He, hyc for short, a junior high school student in Shenzhen.

 Learning to develop amazing programs, but before I become an expert, I still need to learn more. :)